hmjkim/goodnotes-user-documentation/docs/importing-annotating-pdf.md

 ![Pen settings](./assets/notebook/pen-setting.png)
    Choose your preferred pen type (fountain pen, ballpoint, or brush pen) and enable stroke stabilization if needed.

+    !!! note "Note"
-   > **Note:** Customize your pen settings to match your writing style for optimal results.
+        Customize your pen settings to match your writing style for optimal results.

 ## Annotate the Document
    Use the active annotation tools to mark up your document: Write, highlight, or underline text as needed.